Data Lakehouse

 Data Lakehouse Features and Benefits

-The lakehouse structure ensures that data analysts and data scientists can apply the full and most recent data set toward business intelligence, data analytics and machine learning.
+The lakehouse data platform ensures that data analysts and data scientists can apply the full and most recent data set toward business intelligence, big data analytics and machine learning.
 And having one system to manage simplifies the enterprise data infrastructure and allows analysts and scientists to work more efficiently.

 Here we present the key features of data lakehouses and the benefits they bring to your organization.